Demo

 HIGHLINE COLLEGE IS AN EQUAL OPPORTUNITY EMPLOYER

 Highline College is an equal opportunity employer.
-The College is committed to enhancing the diversity of our faculty and staff, as well as our student population.
-We strive to create a working environment that includes and respects cultural, racial, ethnic, sexual orientations, and gender identity diversity.
+We strive to create a working environment that includes and respects all cultural, racial, ethnic, sexual orientations, and gender identities.
 We strongly encourage applicants to apply without regard to race, color, religion, sex, sexual orientation, national origin, age, marital or veteran status, disability, or any other legal protected status.

 REASONABLE ACCOMMODATIONS